Track gauge: Broad gauge

-Broad gauge is the dominant gauge in countries in Indian subcontinent, the former Soviet Union (CIS states, Baltic states, Georgia and Ukraine), Mongolia and Finland, Spain, Portugal, Argentina, Chile and Ireland.
-It is also use for the suburban railway systems in South Australia, and Victoria, Australia.
+Broad gauge is the dominant gauge in countries in the Indian subcontinent, the former Soviet Union (CIS states, Baltic states, Georgia and Ukraine), Mongolia, Finland (which still uses the original Russian imperial gauge of 1524mm), Spain, Portugal, Argentina, Chile and Ireland.
+It is also used for the suburban railway systems in South Australia, and Victoria, Australia.

 Medium gauge

 The term "medium gauge" had different meanings throughout history, depending on the local dominant gauge in use.